SarahHenriette/EliseRousseau_12_12112021/README.md

 The new dashboard is based on React.

 # Prerequisites
-* Un éditeur de code tel que VSCode, VSCodium ou encore SublimeText.
+* A code editor such as VSCode, VSCodium or SublimeText.
 * NodeJS.
 See NodeJs website for installation instructions
 * Yarn or npm.
 See Yarn website for installation instructions.
 For npm, use command "npm install"